janakivarsha04-bit/Customer_Behavior_Analysis/README.md

-🔍 Overview
+🔍 Overview:
 This project demonstrates a complete Data Analytics workflow from raw data processing to business reporting and dashboard visualization.
 The project focuses on extracting meaningful insights using Python, MySQL, and Power BI through data cleaning, EDA, SQL analysis, and reporting.

-📁 Dataset
+📁 Dataset:
 The dataset contains structured business-related information used for analyzing trends, patterns, and KPIs.
 The data was cleaned and transformed to improve quality and analytical accuracy.

-🛠️ Tools & Technologies
+🛠️ Tools & Technologies:

 🐍 Python – Data Cleaning & EDA